Mitch Haniger Player Props: Giants vs. Rockies

 Rockies Pitching Rankings

-- The Rockies pitching staff is 29th in MLB with a collective 7.6 strikeouts per nine innings.
+- The 7.6 strikeouts per nine innings compiled by the Rockies pitching staff ranks 29th in MLB.

-- The Rockies have the 29th-ranked team ERA among all league pitching staffs (5.19).
+- The Rockies have the 29th-ranked team ERA across all league pitching staffs (5.19).

-- Seabold gets the start for the Rockies, his seventh of the season.
-He is 1-2 with a 5.40 ERA and 32 strikeouts in 41 2/3 innings pitched.
+- Anderson gets the start for the Rockies, his fifth of the season.
+He is 0-0 with a 1.69 ERA and 12 strikeouts in 26 2/3 innings pitched.

-- The right-hander's most recent appearance came on Thursday against the Arizona Diamondbacks, when he tossed 5 1/3 innings, surrendering one earned run while allowing three hits.
+- The right-hander's most recent appearance came on Saturday against the Kansas City Royals, when he threw six innings, surrendering two earned runs while giving up four hits.

+- The 35-year-old has put up a 1.69 ERA and 4 strikeouts per nine innings across six games this season, while allowing a batting average of .207 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.